nick-peter-marcus/job-scraper-email-alert/README.md

-# App for job alerts and email notification.
+# Python script for job alerts and email notification.

+I built this Python script to get email notifications whenever new job ads have been posted on career sites of companies relevant to me.

-job_scrape.py acts as the central script, collecting data from individual scraping modules under <i>/websites/</i>, which each handles a different webpage (i.e. career sites from relevant companies).
+There is one central modular script, <b>job_scrape.py</b>, calling the individual functions/scrapers in <i>/websites/</i> which each handle a different webpage.

 Each scraper module works as follows:
-1. Scrape job info from webpage containing current job listings.
+1. Parse<sup>*</sup> webpages containing current job listings.
-2. Process and store info in a dictionary, having the job id (if applicable) as key.
+2. Process and store job data in a dictionary, utilizing job id (if applicable) as key.
-3. Compare the dict of scraped postings with the version of last execution.
+3. Compare the dict of current postings with the stored version of the last execution.
-4. When new job postings are found, their info is collected in a string for later use in an email.
+4. Extract only new postings and prepare their details to be displayed in the email.
-5. Returns a dictionary containing email-text in plain and html format, or None when there are no updates.
+5. Returns a dictionary containing email-texts in plain and html format, or None when there are no now new jobs.

-After collecting the info of each module, job_scrape.py gathers the new jobs in one email message (a MIMEMultipart class) and sends it via email.
+The individual email texts are joined in job_scrape.py as a MIMEMultipart class, a secured SMTP connection is started, and the email will be send.

-This script is run as a scheduled task on <a href="https://www.pythonanywhere.com/">PythonAnywhere</a>.
+This script is executed every 24h as a scheduled task on <a href="https://www.pythonanywhere.com/">PythonAnywhere</a>.

+<i><sup>*</sup>Note:
+For static webpages, the <b>BeautifulSoup</b> package is used to scrape and parse HTML-documents.
+For dynamic webpages, <b>Selenium</b>'s WebDriver is utilized, initiating a headless browser to capture the rendered data.</i>